ckapoor7/GANs/README.md

 # References
 The primary resource I used for my implementation for this was Ian Goodfellow's research paper available [here](https://arxiv.org/pdf/1406.2661.pdf).
 Of course since I am not really well versed with some terms in the paper, a ton of googling did serve its purpose:P\
-In some places (**cross-entropy loss calculation**) I have changed my implementation with respect to what is described in the paper to make it computationally less expensive whilst achieveing a nearly similar result if I would have done otherwise.
+In some places (**cross-entropy loss calculation**) I have changed my implementation with respect to what is described in the paper to make it computationally less expensive whilst achieveing a nearly similar result if I would have done otherwise.\
+I have also used a technique for initializing the weight matrix which was not known to me before known as the **Xavier initialization**.
+[This](https://www.deeplearning.ai/ai-notes/initialization/) article gives a really nice overview and mathematical reasoning behind its efficacy.